tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 		3. Common Room.
 			+ Public.
 				+ Two Braziers.
+				+ Scattered Bottles (smell of alcohol, Tokala's trash).
 			+ Private.
 				+ Loot.
 					+ 2 Brass Brazier (10d R&B).
-				+ The braziers are on either side of a secret door to area 14, they are engraved with riddles.
+				+ The braziers are on either side of a secret door to area 14, the inside of each is engraved with a riddle (Oren script).
 					+ Left: <span class="text-quote">""</span>: Sulphur.
 					+ Right: <span class="text-quote">"Black m"</span>: Coal.
 					+ Placing the correct item in each brazier opens the door.